Faculty of Graduate Studies and Research

 Nova Scotia Graduate Scholarship (NSGS)

-Deadlines: 10 April to graduate program coordinator; 1 May to FGSR office.
+Deadlines: April 10 to graduate program coordinator; May 1 to FGSR office.

 ~ graduate scholarship program created by the Province of Nova Scotia to help advance the economic and social wellbeing of Nova Scotians by investing in graduate thesis research in defined priority sectors.
 Scholarships are valued at up to $10,000 per year for up to two years at the Master’s level, and up to $15,000 per year for up to four years at the PhD level.
-Both Canadian and international students are eligible.

-THE CANADA GRADUATE SCHOLARSHIPS: Michael Smith Foreign Study Supplements Program
+CANADA GRADUATE SCHOLARSHIPS: Michael Smith Foreign Study Supplements Program

 ~ up to $6,000 available to Canadian citizens or permanent residents who hold a Joseph-Armand Bombardier, an Alexander Graham Bell, or a Frederick Banting and Charles Best Canada Graduate Scholarship (CGS) at the master’s or doctoral level, or a Vanier CGS at the doctoral level.